denten-books/plain-text/main.md

 of solidity in its concrete and tangible instantiation.

 Free *and* concrete!
 Where does that leave literary criticism?
 Not all text is art, of course.
-But, if critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
-The Hegelian literary critic reaches beyond the external, ephemeral material facade to uncover internal and eternal metaphysical truth within.
+But if critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
+The Hegelian literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within.
 Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
 For a Marxist critic like Louis Althusser or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-By contrast with symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+In contrast to symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 The history of literary scholarship is punctuated by these moments of revolt against reading for latent content.
-In the late 1960, Susan Sontag wrote about "the need for more attention to form in art."
+In the late 1960s, Susan Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position